mookiedog/umod4-PCB/ChangeList.md

         1. The WS2812 needs a +5V supply, which is nowhere near the RP2040
 15)	__Consider moving the parts from under the Pico W so it could be mounted directly to the board without the socket or pins__
     1. would reduce the height of the board, although it appears to not be a problem at the moment

-16)	__Add a test point for GPIO24/TX so that it can be used to measure RP2040 CLKOUT__
-    1. Useful during bringup
-17)	__Add a test point to scope the buffered E signal__
-    1. scoping this signal was beneficial during bringup
-1) __Replace the MicroSD socket with a more modern one__
+1) __Replace the MicroSD socket with something from LCSC__
     1. The current version was used because I had some in stock and could hand solder it after getting the board back from JLCPCB.
-The old one is perfectly functional, it's just that newer MicroSD sockets are a bit smaller.
+The old one is perfectly functional, it's just that if I get something from LCSC, it will be cheaper and JLCPCB will be able to include it in their assembly process

 ## V4.1 Implemented Changes, So Far